New Universal Kids Resort Theme Park in Frisco, Texas Opening in 2026

-Universal Parks & Resorts announced a new theme park in Texas designed for families with young children.
-This post shares details about the regional park, plus an update from the City of Frisco’s vote on the project and our commentary about this smaller scale concept and whether Disney might follow suit.
-(Updated March 8, 2023.)
+Universal Kids Resort is a new family-friendly theme park in Texas designed for parents with young children.
+This post shares details about the rides & characters, updated concept art, details now that the park has an official name, and our commentary about this smaller scale concept and whether Disney might follow suit.

 According to Universal, the new kid park concept is set in a lush green landscape and features themed lands that celebrate Universal’s brand of entertainment, humor, and innovation.
 The park will bring to life its beloved characters and stories in ways that will wow even the youngest theme park goers.